Adastra

 FABCBD has CBD dog treats

 When you look at all three tables together you start to see the impact of the vertically integrated model on revenue growth.
 The vertically integrated apriums have delivered impressive revenue growth.
-The five Tier 1 US MSOs have the highest revenues, led by Trulieve, Curaleaf and Green Thumb.
-The other MSOs and High Tide have also delivered impressive revenue growth and have high quarterly revenues.
+The five Tier 1 US MSOs have the highest revenues, led by Curaleaf, Green Thumb, and Trulieve.
+The other MSOs, SNDL and High Tide have also delivered impressive revenue growth and have high quarterly revenues.
+Fun fact: of all the stocks analyzed in this blog, High Tide is the only company that has had sequential revenue growth in every quarter in this decade.

-In contrast, the Licensed Producers (plums), Canopy Growth and Aurora Cannabis, have seen revenues stagnate and even decrease.
-They now have an overall Decade to Date (DTD) decrease in quarterly revenue.
-Meanwhile, the only Canadian aprium in this list, High Tide has steadily grown revenue to overtake Aurora Cannabis in terms of quarterly revenue.
-If current trends continue, High Tide will overtake Canopy in Q1 of 2023 to become the largest revenue company in Canada.
+Excluding SNDL, the Licensed Producers (plums) Canopy Growth and Aurora Cannabis, have seen revenues stagnate.
+Canopy now has an overall negative average quarterly revenue growth, and also a Decade to Date (DTD) decrease in quarterly revenue.
+Meanwhile, the vertically integrated aprium High Tide, has steadily grown revenue to overtake Aurora Cannabis and Canopy Growth in terms of quarterly revenue.
 This, in addition to the US MSOs, highlight the superiority in fundamentals of apriums over plums.
-The market continues to value plums at higher multiples to apriums.
+The market continues to value plums at higher relative multiples to apriums.
 That discrepancy in valuation makes apriums worthy of further due diligence and inclusion in Cannabis Portfolios.

 There are columns in the table that show Decade to date (DTD) revenue growth rates and ranking.
 This metric is not used in the analysis to rank the Best Cannabis Stocks.
 But it is an interesting metric that is well worth considering in any analysis.
 For a balanced comparison, this metric is only presented for those who had quarterly growth starting in Q1 2020.
-It is interesting and impressive to see 8 companies (including 4 of the Tier 1 MSOs) having more than triple the quarterly revenue in as little as 2 years.
+It is interesting and impressive to see many companies in this analysis having an average quarterly revenue growth of 10%+ for the large number of quarters starting Q1 2020.

 A point to note is that there were instances where the quarterly numbers were inconsistent in the news releases, especially when a company restated some numbers in future quarters.
 I have done my best to use the most accurate and recently available quarterly revenue numbers.
 But the numbers do serve the purpose of presenting the big picture on a balanced ranking on Cannabis stocks.